g2valdez/willievaldez.github.io/_posts/2020-10-04-AutomaticRegistration.md

     s_enemyTypeMap["Koopa"] = &std::make_shared<Koopa>;
 }
 ```

-Then, before we load our level file, we can call `Enemy::RegisterSpawnTypes()`.
-Simple, right?
-WRONG.
 This implementation sucks because:
-* Whenever you make a new Enemy class, you can't forget to add an entry in to RegisterEnemyTypes
+* Whenever we make a new Enemy class, we can't forget to add an entry in to RegisterEnemyTypes
-* Modifying any derived Enemy header file forces you to recompile this source file every time
+* Modifying any derived Enemy header file forces us to recompile this source file every time

 ## The Better Way To Do It
 Wouldn't it be cool if each derived Enemy class could register itself to s_enemyTypeMap?
 We can add a static function to `Enemy` that adds an entry to its EnemyType map.